What's the concern about the new COVID-19 variants? Are they more contagious?

 Viruses constantly change through mutation.
 When a virus has one or more new mutations it’s called a variant of the original virus.
-Currently, one variant of the virus (SARS-CoV-2) that causes coronavirus disease 2019 (COVID-19) is creating concern in the U.S.
+Currently, the Centers for Disease Control and Prevention (CDC) has identified one variant of the virus (SARS-CoV-2) that causes coronavirus disease 2019 (COVID-19) as a variant of concern:

 Daniel C. DeSimone, M.D.